ART CLEVELAND PLAY THERAPY ENDOWMENT SCHOLARSHIP - Fund #8557

 Dr. Coyle Moore came to Tallahassee in 1928 to develop a course of instruction in social work at the Florida State College for Women (FSCW).
 When FSCW became a University in 1947, Dr. Moore was appointed dean of the School of Social Welfare.
 Mrs. Moore, who had a degree in social work from the University of North Carolina, was an active advocate of community service.
 This award, created in honor of Mr. and Mrs. Moore, supports full-time undergraduate and graduate students who demonstrate a commitment to the social work profession through strong character and service.

-This scholarship supports Ph.D. students that are committed to contributing to the research and scholarship on military populations or veteran-connected populations.
+This scholarship supports Ph.D. students committed to contributing to the research and scholarship on military or veteran-connected populations.

-This award was created to honor former Ph.D.
-Program Director and Dean, Dr. Harrison.
-It is a competitive award given to doctoral students with the best dissertation prospectus.
+The Dianne F. Harrison award was created in honor of former PhD Program Director and Dean Dr. Dianne F. Harrison.
+This competitive award is given to doctoral students with the best dissertation prospectus.

-This fund is available for students who may not qualify for other scholarships offered by the College.
-It is intended to support students who are high performing, and students who demonstrate financial need.
+This fund is available for students who may not qualify for other scholarships the college offers.
+It is intended to support high-performing students and students who demonstrate financial need.

-The Gomory Family Scholarship for Homeless Services is awarded to students who demonstrate a commitment to working with the poor and the homeless.
+The Gomory Family Scholarship for Homeless Services is awarded to students committed to working with the poor and the homeless.

-The Grace Ann Graduate Assistantship will support full-time MSW students with a proven commitment to criminal justice and/or women's issues.
-This award is intended to support students who are high-performing and demonstrate financial need.
-Preference is given to students who have practiced in the field and have shown commitment to criminal justice or women's issues.
+The Grace Ann Graduate Assistantship will support full-time MSW students with a proven commitment to criminal justice or women's issues.
+This award is intended to support high-performing students and demonstrate financial need.
+Preference is given to students who have practiced in the field and are committed to criminal justice or women's issues.

 GUY & DELORES SPEARMAN SCHOLARSHIP – Fund # 5251